luke-beep/whoami/README.md

 You can find me @

-lukehjo@gmail.com
-or LukeHjo#2611 on Discord.
+LukeHjo#2611 on Discord or lukehjo@gmail.com